noironetworks/charm-nova-cloud-controller/README.md

 quota-server_groups - 10 (only available after Icehouse)
 quota-server_group_members - 10 (only available after Icehouse)

-## EXPERIMENTAL: SSH knownhosts caching
+## SSH knownhosts caching

-This section covers an EXPERIMENTAL option involving the caching of SSH host lookups (knownhosts) on each nova-compute unit.
+This section covers the option involving the caching of SSH host lookups (knownhosts) on each nova-compute unit.
+Caching of SSH host lookups speeds up deployment of nova-compute units when first deploying a cloud, and when adding a new unit.

-There is a new Boolean configuration key `cache-known-hosts` that ensures that any given host lookup to be performed just once.
-The default is `false` which effectively means that caching is not performed.
+There is a Boolean configuration key `cache-known-hosts` that ensures that any given host lookup to be performed just once.
+The default is `true` which means that caching is performed.

 **Note**: A cloud can be deployed with the `cache-known-hosts` key set to `false`, and be set to `true` post-deployment.
 At that point the hosts